 (Offered as BLST 231 [US] and HIST 247 [US]; or may be included in AF concentration, but not AF for distribution in the History major.)
 This course is a survey of the history of African American men and women from the sixteenth and seventeenth centuries through the Civil War and Reconstruction.
 The content is a mixture of the social, cultural, and political history of blacks during two and a half centuries of slavery with the story of the black freedom struggle and its role in America’s national development.
 Among the major topics addressed: the slave trade in its moral and economic dimensions; African retentions in African American culture; origins of racism in colonial America; how blacks used the rhetoric and reality of the American and Haitian Revolutions to their advancement; antebellum slavery; black religion and family under slavery and freedom; the free black experience in the North and South; the crises of the 1850s; the role of race and slavery in the causes, course, and consequences of the Civil War; and the meaning of emancipation and Reconstruction for blacks.
 Readings include historical monographs, slave narratives by men and women, and one work of fiction.

 Combined enrollment limited to 25 students.
-Fall semester.
-Professor Moss.2015-16: Not offered
+Omitted 2017-18.
+Professor Moss.2017-18: Not offered

-(Offered as MUSI 226 and BLST 234 [US].)
-One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
+(Offered as MUSI 226 and BLST 234 [US]) One of two courses that trace the development of jazz from its emergence in early 20th-century New Orleans to its profound impact on American culture.
 Jazz History to 1945 examines its early roots in late 19th-century American popular culture and its role as American popular music in the 1920s, '30s, and '40s.
 Using themes that connect the evolution of jazz practices to social and racial politics in American popular culture, we will look closely at the work of well-known historical figures (Louis Armstrong, Jelly Roll Morton, Duke Ellington, Fletcher Henderson, Billie Holiday, Count Basie, Benny Goodman, and several others) as well as the vibrant communities that nurtured and prompted their innovative musical practices.
 Two class meetings per week.

-Spring semester.
-Professor Robinson.2015-16: Not offered
+Omitted 2017-18.
+Professor Robinson.2017-18: Not offered

 [US] The iconic, militant images of the Black Power and Black Panther movements are familiar, embodying so many of the cultural and political shifts in African-American life after the civil rights movement.
 But what sort of concepts of liberation, identity, and revolution generated such iconic images?
 Why did armed struggle and other forms of militancy emerge as centerpieces of political thinking and mobilization?
 This course reads key players in the Black Power and Black Panther movements as vernacular intellectuals, revolutionary theorists, and transformative figures in African-American culture, from the early blending of the civil rights struggle with armed resistance in the writings of Robert F. Williams to charismatic and influential figures like Stokely Carmichael and Huey Newton to key feminist interventions by Elaine Brown and Angela Davis.
 We also read the revolutionary sources of both movements, with particular focus on W.E.B.
 DuBois, Frantz Fanon, Che Guevara, and Mao Tse-Tung, in order to engage fully with their sense of Black militancy and a revolutionary global south.
 Lastly, the course will draw out key differences in the cultural and political visions of the Black Power and Black Panther movements, including conceptions of race, gender, class, internationalism, and sexuality.

-Fall semester.
-Professor Drabinski2015-16: Not offered
+Omitted 2017-18.
+Professor Drabinski2017-18: Not offered

 (Offered as BLST 236 [US] and SWAG 330) From the modern era to the contemporary moment, the intersection of race, gender, and class has been especially salient for people of African descent—for men as well as for women.
 How might the category of sexuality act as an additional optic through which to view and reframe contemporary and historical debates concerning the construction of black identity?
 In what ways have traditional understandings of masculinity and femininity contributed to an understanding of African American life and culture as invariably heterosexual?
 How have black lesbian, gay, and transgendered persons effected political change through their theoretical articulations of identity, difference, and power?
 In this interdisciplinary course, we will address these questions through an examination of the complex roles gender and sexuality play in the lives of people of African descent.
 Remaining attentive to the ways black people have claimed social and sexual agency in spite of systemic modes of inequality, we will engage with critical race theory, black feminist thought, queer-of-color critique, literature, art, film, “new media” and erotica, as well as scholarship from anthropology, sociology, and history.

 Limited to 25 students.
-Omitted 2016-17.
-Professor Polk.2015-16: Offered in Fall 2015
+Fall semester.
+Professor Polk.2017-18: Offered in Fall 2017